kastenhq/kubestr/docs/index.md

 ## Roadmap
 - In the future we plan to allow users to post their FIO results and compare to others.

+## Contributing
+- Forking and contributing to this project are very welcome.
+Please visit our github page [here](https://github.com/kastenhq/kubestr).